brian14708/wh-briefings/statements-releases/2021-08/2021-08-06-readout-of-the-second-meeting-of-the-white-house-council-on-native-american-affairs.md

 modified_time: 2021-08-06 18:42:16-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/08/06/readout-of-the-second-meeting-of-the-white-house-council-on-native-american-affairs/
 published_time: 2021-08-06 18:42:15-04:00
-title: Readout of the Second Meeting of the White House Council on Native American Affairs
+title: "Readout of the Second Meeting of the White\_House Council on Native American\_\
+  Affairs"
 ---

 Today, Secretary of the Interior Deb Haaland and Domestic Policy Advisor